MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/textbox.md

 ### Use TextBox for data input in a form

-It’s common to use a TextBox to accept data input on a form, and use the [Text](textbox_text.md) property to get the complete text string from the TextBox.
+It's common to use a TextBox to accept data input on a form, and use the [Text](textbox_text.md) property to get the complete text string from the TextBox.
 You typically use an event like a submit button Click to access the [Text](textbox_text.md) property, but you can handle the [TextChanged](textbox_textchanged.md) or [TextChanging](textbox_textchanging.md) event if you need to do something when the text changes.
 You can add a [Header](textbox_header.md) (or label) and [PlaceholderText](textbox_placeholdertext.md) (or watermark) to the TextBox to give the user an indication of what the TextBox is for.
 To customize the look of the header, you can set the [HeaderTemplate](textbox_headertemplate.md) property instead of [Header](textbox_header.md).
 For design info, see [Guidelines for labels](/windows/uwp/controls-and-patterns/labels).

 You can restrict the number of characters the user can type by setting the [MaxLength](textbox_maxlength.md) property.
 However, [MaxLength](textbox_maxlength.md) does not restrict the length of pasted text.
 Use the [Paste](textbox_paste.md) event to modify pasted text if this is important for your app.